-Bengaluru: About 300 cars gutted in massive fire at Aero India 2019, blaze doused now
+Bengaluru: 4 days after air crash, fire guts 300 cars at Aero India

 Bengaluru, Feb 23: At least 300 cars gutted in the blaze after fire broke out at the parking lot of Aero India 2019 show at Yelahanka in Bengaluru.